Automattic/kue/Readme.md

   .save();
 ```

 When using delayed jobs, we must also check the delayed jobs with a timer, promoting them if the scheduled delay has been exceeded.
 This `setInterval` is defined within `Queue#promote(ms,limit)`, defaulting to a check of top 200 jobs every 5 seconds.
+If you have a cluster of kue processes, you must call `.promote` just in the one (preferably master) process or promotion race would happen.

 ```js
 jobs.promote();